Blue Bell Creameries: History

-In July 2019, The Blue Bell Creameries faced an issue that went viral after a teenage female licked one of their ice cream tubs at a Walmart in Lufkin, Texas, then placed it back in the freezer; she was later arrested.
+In July 2019, Blue Bell Creameries faced an issue after a video went viral of a teenager licking one of Blue Bell's ice cream tubs at a Walmart in Lufkin, Texas, then placing it back in the freezer.
+She was later arrested.
 After the incident, multiple copycats were committed, and some were jailed.
-These incidents resulted with severe negative reactions that violating food in such a manner is dangerous to the public health, along with criticisms that no action is taken to punish any offenders and Blue Bell for not protecting their ice cream with a plastic seal.
+These incidents resulted in severe negative reactions asserting that violating food in such a manner is dangerous to the public health, along with criticisms that no action was taken to punish any offenders, and against Blue Bell for not protecting their ice cream with a plastic seal.

+February 2025 saw southern Utah being introduced for the first time.